 2. You cannot control whether or when your shoppers open your emails

 The average open rate for abandoned cart emails is <50%.
-While this is a high rate, it still does not reach half of the shoppers who abandoned their carts.
+While this is a high rate, you’re still missing out on half of the shoppers who abandoned their carts.
 If they never see your message, they are less likely to return to your website and make a purchase.

 How can you increase the number of abandoners targeted with messages to drive traffic and sales?
 By creating campaigns that include email and ad retargeting.